amazinglyaws/githubactions_devsecops/README.md

 - Go to Dockerhub and check if the latest image is available

 #### Step 6A: Create a self-hosted runner in EC2
-- Go to GitHub abd ckick on Settings > Actions > Runners
+- Go to GitHub and ckick on Settings > Actions > Runners
 - Click on 'New self-hosted runner'
 - Select Linux and x64 Architecture
 - Copy the below command to add a self-hosted runner